Freiling87/CCU/CCU/Scratchpad.md

 On door or Safe: Plants door detonator
 Elsewhere: Remote bomb
 Gives you detonator when planted
+###			H	Set Time Bomb
+Based on and consumes Time Bombs in inventory.
+NPC starts with one.
 ###			H	Tamper
 - Interface works but reticle is green for non-tamperable items.
   - Log message "Not implemented yet", fair enough